By Teachers, For Teachers

 Mike Artnell’s Skype Tips

-•It’s important to do a “test” Skype call ahead of time to make sure everything’s working well.
-Invite colleagues/administrators in to see the technology work.
+It’s important to do a “test” Skype call ahead of time to make sure everything’s working well.
+Invite colleagues/administrators in to see how this advanced technology in the classroom works.

 Get in touch with Michael Artnell and other authors who Skype by visiting the Skype Author Network.